Nominations for the 2018 Sobey Art Award are now closed. Thank you to everyone who submitted an application. See who made this year’s shortlist.

 All nominations are reviewed by the 2018 curatorial jury panel, chaired by the National Gallery of Canada’s Senior Curator of Contemporary Art, Josée Drouin-Brisebois.
 The panel is composed of one distinguished representative from each of Canada’s five regions: the Atlantic Provinces, Quebec, Ontario, the Prairies and the North, and the West Coast and Yukon, and also includes one international juror.
 They review all nominations and establish the long and short lists as well as the winner of the award.

-The award’s 2018 long list of nominees was revealed on April 17, and will be followed by the short list announcement on May 29, 2018.
+The award’s 2018 long list of nominees was announced on April 17, and the short list was revealed on May 29, 2018.
 An exhibition of works by the five short-listed artists will be presented at the National Gallery of Canada from October 3, 2018 to February 10, 2019.
 The winner of the 2018 Sobey Art Award will be revealed during a gala event at the Gallery on November 14, 2018.

 Effective for 2018 :